rockcrafters/chiselled-jre/demos/petclinic/README.md

 # Spring PetClinic

-This Dockerfile runs the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) sample the `ubuntu/chiselled-jre` container image.
+This Dockerfile runs the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) sample on the `ubuntu/chiselled-jre` container image.

 # Running the sample